Exhibition: 13 November 2019 - 27 May 2021, UNSW Law Library

-The University of New South Wales celebrates its 70th year in 2019 having come into being on 1 July 1949.
+The University of New South Wales celebrated its 70th year in 2019 having come into being on 1 July 1949.
 Initially, it was called the New South Wales University of Technology with forty-six students enrolling in courses in civil, electrical, mechanical and mining engineering.

 This new University sought to lead a new way of experiencing, understanding and improving the world.
 Against the backdrop of the industrial revolution and the World Wars, its core concerns were teaching and research in science and technology with the first three faculties of Architecture, Engineering and Science founded in 1950.
 In 1958, the University changed its name to what we know it as today, the University of New South Wales and expanded its scope in the establishment of the Faculty of Arts and Faculty of Medicine in 1960, and later in 1971, the Faculty of Law.
 This broadening of scholarly disciplines reflected a shift to provide more holistic education in understanding the changing world in which we live.